Moving Toward a Security Intelligence Program

 October 29, 2019 • The Recorded Future Team

-Threat intelligence is knowledge that allows you to prevent or mitigate cyberattacks.
-To be effective, threat intelligence needs to be timely, clear, and actionable.
+Actionable intelligence is knowledge that allows you to prevent or mitigate cyberattacks.
+To be effective, intelligence needs to be timely, clear, and actionable.
 It has to come at the right time, in a form that is understandable.
 It should enrich your knowledge, not complicate the decision-making process.
 It should help put everybody in your organization on the same page.

 2. People and machines work better together.